Where to eat and what to see in Lisbon

-Below are my Lisboa tips, including my favorite food hotspots and healthy (vegetarian/vegan) restaurants.
+Below are my Lisboa tips, including my favorite food hotspots and healthy (vegetarian and vegan friendly) restaurants.

 Start your day at the Mercado Da Ribeira, Lisbon’s premier food market.
 If you come before 2 pm you can still see the fish market in the old part of the market.
 Time Out Lisboa transformed one part of the market in 2014 to the food hotspot that it is now.
 Several restaurants have a stall in the renovated hall, so there’s something for everyone.
 My favorite is Mozza&Co where they have a vegetarian sandwich with mozzarella and grilled vegetables on artisan bread.

 Full of fuel to walk up and down Lisboa’s seven hills, you can stroll around the old, winding streets of Alfama.
 You can visit Castelo de São Jorge on top of the hill for beautiful views.